grcvhon/bci-minerals/README.md

 ### Generating sampling design across the Mardie region
 Ongoing discussions with O2 Marine led with different versions of the proposed sampling design.
 We present sampling design versions below for reference.

-* [Spatially-balanced sampling design - plain (`sbs_plain`)](https://github.com/grcvhon/bci-minerals/tree/main/sampling_design/output/sbs_plain): This design was initially generated following the provision of the map of indicative sampling sites for the Short-nosed sea snake.
+* [Spatially-balanced sampling design - plain](https://github.com/grcvhon/bci-minerals/tree/main/sampling_design/output/sbs_plain): This design was initially generated following the provision of the map of indicative sampling sites for the Short-nosed sea snake.
-* [Spatially-balanced sampling design with impact (`sbs_w_impact`)](https://github.com/grcvhon/bci-minerals/tree/main/sampling_design/output/sbs_w_impact): This design provides a spatially-balanced survey of the region including survey of pre-determined sites: dredge and spoil grounds.
+* [Spatially-balanced sampling design with impact](https://github.com/grcvhon/bci-minerals/tree/main/sampling_design/output/sbs_w_impact): This design provides a spatially-balanced survey of the region including survey of pre-determined sites: dredge and spoil grounds.
 The extent was also reduced to just north of the spoil grounds.

 ### Public documentation